Bring-your-own code repository

 Guidewire application codebase must reside in a single repository in your version control system.

-Note:You can use the code of any Guidewire application on two remote repositories as long as there is a corresponding code repository in Guidewire VCS.
+Note:You can use the code of any Guidewire application in both the Guidewire-managed and your external repository as long as there is a corresponding code repository in the Guidewire VCS.